tembo-io/tembo-cli/README.md

 Each instance runs as a Docker container.

+## `tembo instance stop`

+The `instance stop` command allows users to stop their running instances.
+It requires the name as a parameter.

+Each instance runs as a Docker container.
+This command stops the container.

 ## `tembo auth login`

 The `auth login` command allows users to authenticate as a service user and obtain an API token that can be used on future authenticated requests.